 Data visualization

-Instead of tables and summary statistics, you might want to summarize your data using plots.
+Instead of tables and summary statistics, you might want to summarize your data visually through plots.
 The base R function for plotting is plot().
-We can create a scatterplot (more on this later) of proportion and Hispanic and the poverty rate by typing in the following
+We can create a scatterplot (more on this later) of percent Hispanic and the poverty rate by typing in the following

 plot(neighces$phisp~neighces$Poverty)